livelstorborg/FYS-STK4155/project1/README.md

 ## Output

-All generated figures and results are saved in the `results/` directory:
+All generated figures are saved in a folder `figs/`, that is generated automatically when running the scripts or the notebook.
-- Regression plots
-- MSE and R² comparisons
-- Bias-variance tradeoff visualizations
-- Cross-validation performance metrics

-## Important Note on Computational Time
+## Note: cv_data

 ⚠️ **`main_resampling.py` Runtime**: This script calculates approximately 2 million models for comprehensive bias-variance analysis and takes **over 1 hour** to complete.

-**Recommended approach:**
-- Precomputed results are stored in `cv_results/` and loaded by default for plotting
+- Precomputed results are stored in `cv_data/` and loaded by default for plotting
-- Even with precomputed data, the script takes ~1 minute to run due to data loading
+- Even with precomputed data, the script takes ~2 minute to run due to data loading
-- To regenerate the data from scratch, modify the flag in the script (not recommended unless necessary)

 ## Dependencies